accounts-js/accounts/CONTRIBUTING.md

 #### Useful Commands:

 - Install project dependencies: `yarn`
-- Link together all the packages: `yarn setup`
 - Compile the packages `yarn compile`
 - Watch the packages for changes and recompile: `yarn start` (You need to run this command in the package subfolder you are updating)
 - If you want to use the accounts project in your own project, use `yarn link @accounts/<name of package>` within your project.